jmf-mas/cervical-cancer-detection/README.md

-USAGE:
-- Both theano and tensorflow backends are supported.
-However compile times are very high in theano, and tensorflow is highly recommended.
+Tools used:
+- Theano
+- TensorFlow
+- the file `train_frcnn.py` can be used to train a model.
-- `train_frcnn.py` can be used to train a model.
-To train on Pascal VOC data, simply do:
+- `python train_frcnn.py -p /path/to/pascalvoc/` can be used to train a model on the Pascal VOC dataset.
-`python train_frcnn.py -p /path/to/pascalvoc/`.
-- the Pascal VOC data set (images and annotations for bounding boxes around the classified objects) can be obtained from: http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar
+- the Pascal VOC dataset (images and annotations for bounding boxes around the classified objects) can be obtained from: http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar
-- simple_parser.py provides an alternative way to input data, using a text file.
+- the simple_parser.py provides an alternative way to input data, using a text file.
 Simply provide a text file, with each line containing:

     `filepath,x1,y1,x2,y2,class_name`